Erovia/corner/content/posts/workflow.md

 ---
 menuTitle: Workflow
-title: My personal workflow with QMK
+title: My personal workflow for QMK
 ---

 Let's be honest, `git` can be intimidating.